Key takeaways

 How much does Dupixent cost?

-Dupixent’s cost without insurance is $5,037 for two 2-milliliter (mL) syringes.
+The list price of Dupixent is $4,193 for two 2-milliliter (mL) syringes, according to Dupixent’s manufacturer, Sanofi and Regeneron Pharmaceuticals, Inc. However, the list price isn’t the price most people pay.
 The actual cost you pay can vary greatly, as it depends on several different factors, including:

-Dupixent is a specialty drug.
-Specialty drugs like Dupixent require careful oversight from healthcare providers who need to watch for side effects and ensure the medication is working as it should.
-They’re typically high-cost prescription medications used to treat chronic, complex conditions such as rheumatoid arthritis, cancer, or multiple sclerosis.
+Drug manufacturers often spend years researching and developing a medication.
+They can place any price they choose on a medication.
+Specialty drugs are typically high-cost prescription medications used to treat chronic, complex conditions such as rheumatoid arthritis, cancer, or multiple sclerosis.
 You will likely get Dupixent from a specialty pharmacy.
 Your healthcare provider will guide you through the process.

 Insurance coverage for Dupixent

 Medicare, Medicaid, and other types of insurance may cover Dupixent, but it depends on the plan.
-Some insurance companies require prior authorization or a letter of medical necessity proving that other medications have been tried but have not been effective.
+According to the manufacturer, 99% of commercially insured patients are covered for Dupixent.
+However, insurance companies typically place restrictions on coverage of expensive medications, such as prior authorization.
+In those cases, the prescriber will need to submit additional documentation and possibly a letter of medical necessity proving that other medications have been tried but haven’t worked.
+Each insurance plan can require different documentation and may cover the medication for different diagnosis codes.

-The Dupixent website has a cost and coverage tool that can help you check your insurance coverage, but calling your insurance company and speaking to a representative who is familiar with the details of your plan may provide a more accurate idea of what you can expect to pay.
+The Dupixent website has a cost and coverage tool that can help you check your insurance coverage, but calling your insurance company and speaking to a representative may provide a more accurate idea of what you can expect to pay and which diagnosis codes may help the insurance approve coverage for Dupixent.

 If your insurance company refuses to cover Dupixent, there are ways to lower the cost and make it more affordable.